bullet Universal Frequency-to-Digital Converters UFDC-1 and UFDC-1M-16

 • Virtual instruments

-• Desktop multifunctional frequency counters
+• Desktop multifunctional, universal frequency counters

 • Tachometers and tachometric systems